carpentries-incubator/workflows-nextflow/learners/setup.md

 rm -r workflows-nextflow-main main.zip
 ```

-The nextflow scripts for each episode, can be found in the respective episode folders in the scripts folder.
+The nextflow scripts for each episode, can be found in the respective episode folders inside this the scripts folder.